simsam8/idd-solafune/report/report.md

 ### Segformer

 SegFormer [@xie2021segformer] is a transformer-based architecture designed for efficient semantic segmentation.
 It combines the strengths of hierarchical representations from convolutional networks with the global context modeling of transformers.
 In our project, we included SegFormer as one of the core models to evaluate its ability to identify deforestation drivers in satellite imagery.

 #### Model architecture

 SegFormer consists of two main components: the Mix Transformer (MiT) encoder and a lightweight MLP-based decoder.
-The encoder is optimized for visual tasks, using overlapping patch embeddings and a hierarchical structure to effectively capture both local and global image features.
+The encoder is optimized for visual tasks using overlapping patch embeddings and a hierarchical structure to effectively capture both local and global image features.
 Unlike traditional Vision Transformers, SegFormer replaces explicit positional encodings with Mix-FFN modules, improving robustness to varying input resolutions.

 The decoder is composed entirely of Multi-Layer Perceptrons (MLPs), which aggregate multi-scale features from the encoder.
 This design keeps the decoder computationally lightweight while maintaining strong segmentation performance.

 #### Implementation

 We used the implementation of SegFormer provided by the *segmentation_models* library [@Iakubovskii:2019], which integrates smoothly with PyTorch and supports modular experimentation.
 This allowed us to quickly prototype and evaluate different model variants under our unified training and evaluation pipeline.

 #### Why SegFormer?

 We selected the SegFormer-B5 variant, which is the most powerful configuration of the architecture.
 Its deep encoder is particularly effective at capturing both fine-grained and large-scale features, making it well suited for complex segmentation tasks like deforestation mapping.
 In addition, SegFormer has demonstrated strong benchmark results on datasets such as Cityscapes and ADE20K, indicating reliable generalization to a variety of segmentation domains.

 ### TransUNet